flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 That being said, why did IBM choose PowerPC technology to develop a high-performance chip?
 Simple, PowerPC is a mature platform [@cpu-koranne] that enjoyed ~10 years of Macintosh user-base [testing and revisioning](gamecube#tab-2-2-joining-forces-again), it ticks all the boxes in Sony's list and, if the need arises, it can be adapted to different environments.
 Last but not least, the use of a well-known architecture is good news for existing compilers and codebases which, for a new console, is a big starting advantage.

 It's worth mentioning that IBM was one of the authors of the first PowerPC chips, along with Motorola and Apple (recall the [AIM alliance](gamecube#tab-1-2-reaching-the-average-user)).
-Be as it may, towards the early 00s, the so-called alliance members were already [working separately](gamecube#tab-2-3-the-band-splits-for-good), where Motorola/Freescale developed a different PowerPC series from IBM.
+Be that as it may, towards the early 00s, the so-called alliance members were already [working separately](gamecube#tab-2-3-the-band-splits-for-good), where Motorola/Freescale developed a different PowerPC series from IBM.

 ##### Distinctive features {.tab}

-The PPU shares some history with the PowerPC 970 (called _G5_ by Apple), both are descendants of POWER4, a PowerPC predecessor mainly used in workstations and supercomputers.
-This will become more evident when I show you the modularised execution units soon.
-This is a radical change compared to the GameCube's [750-line CPU](gamecube#the-powerpc-gekko), which had considerable input from Motorola but was then slightly modified by IBM.
+The PPU shares some history with the PowerPC 970 (called *G5* by Apple).
+Both are descendants of [POWER4](gamecube#tab-2-3-the-band-splits-for-good), a PowerPC predecessor mainly used in workstations and supercomputers - not to be confused with the barely-related GameCube's [750-line CPU](gamecube#the-powerpc-gekko), which had considerable input from Motorola but was then slightly modified by IBM.
+Anyway, the influence of POWER4 will become more evident when I show you the modularised execution units soon.

 Back on topic, the PPU is a **complete 64-bit processor**.
 This means: